-Grady Health System, one of the nation's largest public academic health systems and a safety net provider serving the Atlanta community, is using Jvion's solution to reduce the risk of re-hospitalization within their patient population.
+Grady Health System, one of the nation's largest public academic health systems and a safety net provider serving the Atlanta community, is using Jvion's Cognitive Clinical Success Machine to reduce the risk of re-hospitalization for Congestive Heart Failure patients.

 Grady Health System (GHS) is one of the nation's largest public academic health systems and a critical safety net provider serving the Atlanta community.
 GHS provides quality, cost-effective, and patient-focused care for some of the most at-need, complex patients.
-Through Grady Memorial Hospital six community health centers, and leading specialty centers, GHS is a vital and integral part of Atlanta and the region.
+Through Grady Memorial Hospital’s six community health centers and leading specialty centers, GHS is a vital and integral part of Atlanta and the region.

 GHS is committed to "becoming the leading public academic healthcare system in the United States."
 Part of this commitment rests on driving quality outcomes for each individual patient.
-To help support GHS's goal, the system initiated a project leveraging predictive analytics to reduce Congestive Heart Failure (CHF) patient readmissions.
+To help support GHS's goal, the system initiated a project leveraging Eigen-based cognitive machine technology to reduce Congestive Heart Failure (CHF) patient readmissions.
 This portion of the patient population is at increased risk of complications and mortality.
 According to a study published by the American Heart Association, close to a quarter of CHF patients discharged from an acute care facility are readmitted within 30 days.

 Within GHS's patient population, there are many socioeconomic factors that pose challenges to preventing readmissions.
-The organization knew they needed an advanced, machine learning solution that could account for the thousands of variables impacting a patient's risk of a readmission.
-GHS needed something accurate, affordable, and effective that could be used by our practitioners at the point of care.
+The organization knew they needed an advanced, cognitive solution that could account for the thousands of variables impacting a patient's risk of a readmission; they needed something affordable and effective that could be used by practitioners at the point of care.

-With CMS (the Centers for Medicare & Medicaid) driving higher penalties and broader adoption of value-based models, having accurate predictions that enable prevention will be essential to ensuring sustainability.
-"We have to be able to pin point those individuals who are most at-risk so that we can better align our clinical and community resources.
-And in the complex social and economic environment in which we deliver care, we require the kind of predictive computing power delivered through patient-centered machine learning solutions like Jvion's to reduce suffering and help us do more for our patients," said Hilburn.
+With CMS (the Centers for Medicare & Medicaid) driving higher penalties and broader adoption of value-based models, having the patient-specific information needed to enable prevention will be essential to ensuring sustainability.
+"We have to be able to pin point those individuals who are at-risk so that we can better align our clinical and community resources.
+And in the complex social and economic environment in which we deliver care, we require the kind of power delivered through a patient-centered machine’s like Jvion's to reduce suffering and help us do more for our patients," said Hilburn.